Olivia Charlotte Guinness, Baroness Ardilaun

 Olivia Charlotte Guinness, Baroness Ardilaun (27 August 1850 – 13 December 1925), best known as Lady Ardilaun was, after the British monarch, the richest woman of her time in Britain and Ireland.
-A daughter of the Earl of Bantry, she was connected to Muckross House, Macroom Castle, the St Anne's Estate in Dublin, and Ashford Castle.
+A daughter of the Earl of Bantry, she was connected to Muckross House, Macroom Castle, Bantry House, the St Anne's Estate in Dublin, and Ashford Castle.

 Life

-Born Olivia Charlotte Hedges-White to Jane Herbert and her husband, William Henry Hare Hedges-White, 3rd Earl of Bantry, on 27 August 1850 in County Cork, she was one of six children, five girls and a boy.
+Born Olivia Charlotte Hedges-White to Jane Herbert and her husband, William Hedges-White, 3rd Earl of Bantry, on 27 August 1850 in County Cork, she was one of six children.
 Her brother became the last Earl of Bantry.
 Her family had lived at Muckross House, County Kerry since the 1650s.

-She married Arthur Guinness on 16 February 1871 at Bantry, County Cork, Ireland.
+She married Sir Arthur Guinness on 16 February 1871 at Bantry, County Cork, Ireland.
 They had no children.

 Ardilaun enjoyed painting, collecting her watercolours in a bound album, and was a member of the Water Colour Society of Ireland.
 The works include the landscape around Ashford Castle, the family's main home, and views from the family house in suburban Dublin.
 The couple completely rebuilt the Dublin house, renaming it from Thornhill to St Anne's, as well as arranging a grand addition to Ashford Castle.
-By the time they were finished it was considered a grand mansion, and hosted the Prince, later King George V, and Queen Victoria.
+By the time they were finished it was considered a grand mansion, and hosted George, Duke of York, later King George V, and Queen Victoria.
 Ardilaun was known for her gardens and named several roses, as well as having flowers named after her.

 The Ardilauns were known for the lavish parties and great hospitality they showed, as well as their philanthropic nature.
-Lady Ardilaun worked with the Mercer Charity Hospital as their benefactor and regularly visiting the patients.
+Lady Ardilaun worked with Mercer's Hospital as their benefactor and regularly visiting the patients.
 She also became a patron of the arts and was greatly admired by Lady Gregory.

 Ardilaun supported the Irish soldiers of the First World War, providing care packages and letters.
 She kept all the correspondence, providing a great resource to later historians.
-However, after the death of her husband and the upheaval of the Irish War of Independence and the Irish civil war, Lady Ardilaun retired to St Anne's.
+However, after the death of her husband and the upheaval of the Irish War of Independence and the Irish Civil War, Lady Ardilaun retired to St Anne's.
 Increasingly cut off and isolated by her status and history, she allowed the house to fall into disrepair and in her final years she moved into the Shelbourne Hotel in Dublin, where she died aged 75.